kim3-sudo/screamingroomba/docs/guide/assembly.rst

 4. Wiggle and lift each motor assembly straight out.
 Remove both the left and right wheel assembly.
 As you remove each, mark whether it belonged to the left- or right-side of the robot.

+If you can't figure out how to get the motors out, try harder.
+Your Roomba might be slightly different, depending on the model and year.
+I'm not going to help you if you're a crackhead and addicted to crystal meth and have brain damage, tho.

 Step 3.
 Wire the Motor Driver to the Motors
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^